 The Agenda feature (or "Calendar" in Communities) is one of the most-used aspects of most Event Apps.
 Whether an event has a simple, linear schedule or a complex web of multiple tracks and hundreds of sessions, the Agenda feature tells attendees exactly where to be and when they need to be there.
 For virtual and hybrid events, the Agenda often becomes the way remote attendees navigate the event's live streams. 🗺️

 Add the Agenda feature

-In the modal that appears, you can edit the following:
+In the modal that appears, customize the following:

-Feature Name - The label attendees see in your Event App.
+Feature Name - The label that appears to attendees in your Event App.

 Icon - Select one of 300,000+ icons, or upload your own custom icon.

 Visible To - Restrict the feature's visibility to only certain Groups.
-Anyone not assigned to the Groups you select won't see the session.
+Anyone not assigned to the Groups you select won't have access to the session.

 Advanced Settings - These settings relate to attendees' personal agendas.

-Show participants list - This lets attendees see everyone who's added a session to their personal agenda.
-Unchecking this box hides the count, and attendees can't see who else added the session.
+Show participants list - This shows attendees a list of everyone who's added a session to their personal agenda.
+Unchecking this box hides the list, and attendees won't know who else added the session.

-Show viewer count - This lets attendees see how many people are viewing an Agenda session's live stream.
+Show viewer count - This shows attendees how many people are in an Agenda session's live stream.